 Good baitcasting reels always come with an integrated braking system.
 This is used to help slow down the cast so that bird nesting and backlash become less of an issue.

 When your spool continues to unwind after the bait has hit the water, you’ll end up with an excess pile of unspooled line.
 This is backlash.
 Spool brakes are your best defense against birds’ nests

 There are two main types of brakes found in baitcasting reels.
 Magnetic brakes are usually more expensive but can be adjusted just like mechanical brakes.

-Mechanical brakes rely on a pin system which creates friction during the cast to slow down the spool.
+Mechanical brakes in most cheap baitcasting reels rely on a pin system which creates friction during the cast to slow down the spool.
 Be sure to understand your braking system and how to fine-tune your adjustments.

 For most anglers, a low profile baitcasting reel will have plenty of line capacity to handle bass or pickerel.
-Fish like salmon, muskies, and steelheads you might want to heavily consider a full capacity baitcasting reel.
+Fish like salmon, muskies, and steelheads you might want to heavily consider a full capacity fishing baitcaster.